-When you go on a long journey, where do you start and where do you end?
+When you set out on a long journey, where do you start, and where do you end?
 Admittedly, the end of my journey is still uncertain.
-The starting point was clear relatively quickly: I'm going to Cape Town.
-I had heard so much about this crazy city that it was time to see it for myself.
+As for the starting point, it became clear pretty quickly: I’m heading to Cape Town.
+I’d heard so much about this crazy city so often that it was time to see it for myself.

-In addition to many friends who had told me mostly about wonderful vacations, I knew that one of them had fallen in love with this city and had been spending months here working for several years.
-A few WhatsApp messages and calls later, I had already booked my trip.
+In addition to many friends who had mostly told me about their wonderful vacations there, I knew that one of them had fallen in love with the city and had been spending several months a year working there for the past few years.
+A few WhatsApp messages and phone calls later, I had already booked my trip.

-Now I just had to tell my parents.
+Now all I had to do was tell my parents.

 There are many myths surrounding the city.
-One myth is how dangerous Cape Town is.
+One myth is that Cape Town is dangerous.

 My clear answer after 1.5 months: It depends.

-But how do you explain that to someone who didn't want to enter a certain neighborhood in Copenhagen because the State Department's website warned of shootings?
+But how do you explain that to someone who didn't want to go into a certain neighborhood in Copenhagen because the State Department's website had issued a warning about shootings?

-Who is it about?
-Yes, exactly, my mother.
+Who are we talking about?
+Yes, exactly—my mother.

 She’s the best mother I could have asked for.
 But—or perhaps precisely because of that—she’s always worried.
 I was able to assure her that I’ll take the best possible care of myself.

-Arriving in Cape Town at 6 a.m., I wait for the immigration counters to open.
-I feel myself getting nervous.
-I had read that I could be denied entry if I couldn't prove I had a return or onward ticket.
-While waiting in line, I also realize that I hadn't filled out the pass (13b) online in advance.
+I arrived in Cape Town at 6 a.m. and am waiting for the immigration counters to open.
+I’m starting to feel nervous.
+I had read that I could be denied entry if I couldn’t show proof of a return or onward ticket.
+While waiting in line, I also realize that I apparently didn’t fill out the entry form (13b) online in advance.

 No sooner had I sent it than it was my turn.
 I put on my poker face and slid my passport across the counter.

-The border guard looks at the passport, looks at me, and says with a grin ...
+The border officer looks at my passport, looks at me, and says with a grin …

 “Welcome to Cape Town!”

-I think it's a good thing that, contrary to all my plans, but in typical German fashion, I booked a separate flight and accommodation in Marrakesh.
-But I'm sure that will be wonderful too.
+I’m glad that, contrary to all my plans but in true German fashion, I booked a separate flight and accommodation in Marrakesh, I suppose.
+But I’m sure that will turn out wonderfully, too.

 After my first cup of coffee at the airport, I head to the Uber parking garage.
-Just as I’m reading the warnings in the Uber app about only getting into cars I’ve ordered myself, a friendly employee wearing a professional-looking Uber badge around his neck greets me in the parking garage.
+Just as I’m reading the warning in the Uber app not to get into any car other than the one I ordered myself, a friendly employee wearing a professional-looking Uber badge around his neck greets me in the parking garage.

 I get in.
 But by the time he enters the destination into Google Maps and I spot the SIXT sticker on the windshield, it hits me: I’ve been scammed right off the bat.